In these specific situations, we may need to tell someone that you've got in touch with us.

 We'll do this by listening and by talking to you about what you want to do.
 Most of the time whatever you tell us will stay between you and Samaritans.

 However, if we feel that you are unable to make decisions for yourself sometimes we might need to tell someone else what you’ve told us to be able to help you.

-This will apply to all young people under 13 and under some circumstances to older children and adults.
-If for example, you are not able to make a decision about your own safety because you don’t understand the risks, if you cannot remember the situation you are in, or if you lose consciousness whilst you are on the phone to us.
+This will apply to all children.
+Under some circumstances it may also apply to adults, if for example, you are not able to make a decision about your own safety because you don’t understand the risks, if you cannot remember the situation you are in, or if you lose consciousness whilst you are on the phone to us.

 We can only help in these situations if we have information which identifies you.

 In other less urgent situations we may be able to help with other information like:

 - First and second name

 - Someone’s mobile or home phone number

 It is important to know that you can decide what information you choose to share with us.
 Even if you have told us this information, it does not mean we will automatically tell someone else.